breeku/trackmania-api-node/.github/contributing/guide.md

 Now, if you want to be able to run test's, you will need to get proper enviroment variables.

-Do `npm run create:env variable1 variable2 variable3`,
-where **variable1** is your ubisoft email, **variable2** is your password and **variable3** is boolean for if you want to save the email and pass to .env.
-This is required to run auth.spec test.
+Create `.env` in project root and add `EMAIL=your email` and `PASSWORD=your password`.

+Then do `npm run config:create` to create temporary credentials for the test to run from.

-Then to watch and rebuild the project on save, and rerun relevant tests, do `npm run watch`
+Now you can watch and rebuild the project on save, and rerun relevant tests, do `npm run watch`

+Project has prehooks for commit and push to reset the test credentials file, you can do that manually by `npm run config:reset`

 If anything's unclear, package.json has the npm scripts and information about them.